maria-mz/whats-that-keyboard/README.md

 - Defining the role, or scope of each component
 - Deciding how the components would interact with each other

-  Overall, I'm glad I chose the MVC pattern and faced these challenges!
-So far, this structure has helped me integrate new features and make improvements more easily.
+Overall, I think some parts of my implementation are good and clearly resemble the pattern, but others I am not so sure about.
+I'm glad I went with the pattern though, it was interesting to implement, and I do think it has helped me integrate new features and improvements more easily.

+## What's Left

+At this point in time, I think the game can stand on its own.
+But there some are features that would be nice to add:

+- Save more stats, like streaks, and add Statistics window.
+- Easy and Hard game modes.
+- Confirmation pop-ups on button clicks that move from one phase to the next.
+- Dark mode?
+- Settings window.
+Could feature a toggle for light or dark mode, enable/disable confirmation pop-ups, game mode selection...